3.11.2 Job Plans

 Contents of a Job Plan

-The Job Plan records activities for the job seeker to undertake or participate in such as job search requirements, the requirement to attend provider appointments, the requirement to attend job interviews with prospective employers, and the requirement to act on any referrals from employment services providers to specific job opportunities.
-It also includes annual activity requirements (where relevant) and the requirement to participate in any other suitable activity that will enable a job seeker to improve their employment prospects and to satisfy their mutual obligation requirements under social security law.
+The Job Plan records what the job seeker must do to meet their mutual obligation requirements.
+For Workforce Australia job seekers, the Job Plan will record their points requirement (for more information on points requirements, see 3.11.4) and any other compulsory activities.
+For job seekers of other employment services, their Job Plan will record the activities they must undertake or participate in as part of their mutual obligation requirements (for example, job search requirements, the requirement to attend provider appointments, the requirement to attend job interviews with prospective employers, and the requirement to act on any referrals from employment services providers to specific job opportunities).
 Most job seekers will need to undertake a range of approved activities in order to meet their mutual obligation requirements.
-This will depend on their circumstances, whether they have part-time or full-time mutual obligation requirements, their capacity to comply, and whether they have an annual activity requirement.
+This will depend on their circumstances, whether they have part-time or full-time mutual obligation requirements, and their capacity to comply.

-The contents of the Job Plan should focus on achieving sustainable paid employment, including looking for a particular number of jobs each month.
+The contents of the Job Plan should focus on achieving sustainable paid employment, including looking for a particular number of jobs each month (for more information on setting job search requirements, see 22.214.171.124).
 However, for early school leavers, the primary requirement should generally be undertaking an approved course of education, training or other approved activities that, on completion, will improve their employment prospects (3.11.9).
 The courses, training and activities should be vocationally orientated and designed to improve the job seeker's capacity and skills to enable them to secure and undertake suitable paid work.

 A Job Plan must meet the needs of an individual job seeker and not place unreasonable demands on the job seeker, having regard to the job seeker's individual circumstances.
 A person must be capable of meeting all requirements included in a Job Plan, both individually and in combination.
 If a person is not capable of undertaking a certain mutual obligation requirement (or a combination of requirements), then that requirement (or combination of requirements) cannot be included in their Job Plan.